 French press (or ‘plunger’ as it has long been known in Australia) is a wonderful and very easy way of making coffee at home, particularly for guests since the recipe is completely scalable from 1 cup right up to 8-10 cups depending on the size of your french press.
 The french press, due it being a full immersion brewing method with a long steeping time, produces a thick and full-bodied cup which many drinkers find more pleasant under milk than other pour-over style filter brewers.

 Boil fresh water in an electric or stove-top kettle.
-If using a Bonvita Electric kettle, set the temperature at 99ºC.
+If using a Bonavita Electric kettle, set the temperature at 99ºC.

 Seriously hot water is one of the most important elements of a great french press coffee, you want the water to be at a rolling boil before adding it immediately to the coffee.

-Prepare and grind 19g of filter coffee to a coarse setting.
+Prepare and grind 12g of coffee to a coarse setting.
 The texture should be similar to flakes of rock salt.
 Add the ground coffee to your empty french press.

-Quickly but carefully add 300g of boiling water to the french press (it will be almost completely full).
+Quickly but carefully add 270g of boiling water to the french press (it will be almost completely full).

-Stir the slurry gently so all grounds are completely saturated.
+Stir the surface slurry gently so all grounds are completely saturated.

-Put the lid on top of the french press, but don’t plunge, and let it brew for 4 minutes.
+Put the lid on top of the french press, but don’t plunge, and let it brew for three minutes.